d12frosted/elpa-mirror/stable-melpa/term-manager-readme.txt

-;;; Commentary:

-;; term-manager manages terminals in groups based on contextual values.
+term-manager manages terminals in groups based on contextual values.